rvennam/istio101/workshop/exercise-4b/README.md

 2. Create an instance of LogDNA
    1. Click on **Catalog** in the top menu bar.
    2. Search for `IBM Log Analysis with LogDNA`
-   3. Select the us-south location.
+   3. Select the eu-de location.
    4. Use the default resource group.
    5. Click **Create**.
 3. Click **Edit log sources**: